shopware5/devdocs/source/designers-guide/lightweight-backend-modules/index.md

 ## The communication layer
 As mentioned above, we're using [JSON-RPC 2.0](http://www.jsonrpc.org/specification) for the communication.
 We extended the specification with several modifications to support our use case.
-A RPC call is represented by sending a Request object to a Server, the object has the following members by default.
+A RPC call is represented by sending a Request object to a Server, with the following content by default.

 ```js
 {